seraph776/advanced-python-web-scraping/content/scrapy-basics/README2.md

 - `Items` -  Spiders may return the extracted data as items, Python objects that define key-value pairs.
 - `Middleware` - A framework of hooks into Scrapy’s spider processing mechanism where you can plug custom functionality to process the responses that are sent to Spiders such as setting up `proxies`, `headers`, `user-agents`, etc.).
 - `Pipelines` - After an item has been scraped by a spider, it is sent to the Item Pipeline which processes it.
+Pipelines must be activates in `settings`.
 Uses include:
   - validating scraped data
   - checking for duplicates
   - storing the scraped item in a database